Studentship faqs

 1.10 How should I prepare for a CENTA interview?

 If you are successful in reaching the interview stage, you will be sent some guidance on what to prepare and the questions that will be asked.
 Generally, we are looking for your potential, rather than conducting a verbal ‘exam’ on your subject – passion, commitment, broad scientific thinking and reflexivity are all good things to communicate during the interview.
+We also want to hear about areas where you think CENTA can help you develop.

 If you have any concerns about the interview process or think you may benefit from reasonable adjustments to the interview to ensure you are not disadvantaged in any way, you will have the opportunity to communicate this to us.